African Skimmer

 Behavior

-African Skimmers feed by flying low over calm river or lake surfaces with the lower mandible cutting through the water, snapping shut on contact with a fish, typically feeding in the cooler hours of early morning and late afternoon.
+Like other skimmers, African Skimmers feed by flying low over calm water with the lower mandible cutting the surface, snapping the bill shut on contact with small fish.
+They often forage in the cooler hours of early morning and late afternoon.

 Voice